 What is HomeKit?

-First announced as part of iOS 8 way back in in 2014, HomeKit is a software framework for making smart home stuff work with iPhones, iPads, and Apple Watch.
+part of iOS 8 way back in in 2014, HomeKit is a software framework for making smart home stuff work with iPhones, iPads, Macs, and Apple Watch.

 Companies making smart home products have to adhere to specific technical standards and support Apple’s HomeKit software interface and hardware guidelines in order to be HomeKit certified.
 Apple used to require a specific hardware security chip in HomeKit compatible devices, but announced a new software-based solution in 2017.
 This opens the door to many more supported products, and many existing products can add HomeKit support through a software update.

 HomeKit allows you to set rooms, scenes, actions, and triggers to automate all your smart home gear.
 Want your phone to automatically detect your location and unlock the front door, turn on the downstairs lights, and start playing music when you get home from work?
 Want to lock the door and turn off all the lights at 11 p.m. every night?
 These are the scenarios HomeKit was made for.

 We should note that there are many smart home products that you can use with your iPhone that are not HomeKit compatible.
 You’ll just have to use the app for that product to control it–you won’t see those products in the Home app, can’t add it to automations and scenes, and likely can’t use it with Siri.

 What is the Home app?